AdelinaM17n/NoDoubleSlabPlacement/README.md

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the LGPL-3.0 license.

+**[Simple Config](https://github.com/magistermaks/fabric-simplelibs/tree/master/simple-config) by magistermaks which this mod incorporates is licensed under the license mentioned in the file**